imixs/imixs-workflow/src/site/markdown/engine/workflowscheduler.md

 |datStop     | Date      | optional- stop date for timer  if no txtConfiguration is defined    |

 <strong>Note:</strong> The properties "statusmessage", "schedule", "nextTimeout" and "timeRemaining" are read only and will be updated computed if the method findConfiguration() was called.

+## Selector

+The workitems processed by the scheduler are selected by a default selector based on the TaskID, EventID and ModelVersion.

+	($taskid:"[TASKID]" AND $modelversion:"[MODELVERSION]")

+The selector can be overwritten by the BPMN event.
+For example the modelversion can be replaced by the workflow group to make the scheduling independent from a model version:

+	($taskid:"[TASKID]" AND $workflowgroup:"[MY-WORKLFOWGROUP]")

 ## Ignored Workitems
 The _WorkflowSchedulerService_ processes all kinds of workitems which are assigned to a valid workflow model definition with scheduled events.